bhanu-pm/text-to-action/README.md

   - [Acknowledgement](#acknowledgement)

-## Supported Modules
+## Supported Modules/Tasks

-Currently, we support the following modules:
+Currently, the following tasks are supported:

 ![modules](images/modules_api.png)

 Correspondingly, please prepare the SAM and CLIP model ckpts in advance.
 You can download the ckpts from [SAM](https://github.com/facebookresearch/segment-anything#model-checkpoints) and [OpenCLIP](https://github.com/mlfoundations/open_clip).
 Then set the path in the file 'engine_robotic.py'.

-You can also add your personlized modules in 'engine_robotic.py', and add the API definition in the prompt files.

 ## How to run